M

 The marabou stork’s appearance is unmistakable.
 Up to five feet in height, the bird has a bald, mottled pink head and a massive bill shaped like a wedge.
 The bill is used to tear open the carcasses of large animals, and having no feathers on the head allows the animal to reach into the guts with minimal fouling.

-The underside of the bird is white, and it has long slender white legs that end in short toes that are good for walking on the ground, even though the stork is a wading bird.
+The underside of the bird is white, and it has long, slender white legs that end in short toes that are good for walking on the ground, even though the stork is a wading bird.
 The bones of the legs and toes are hollow, the better to lessen the load in flight.
 Both sexes look alike, though the males are a little larger.
-They are not champion short-distance flyers but use thermal wind currents to soar.
+They are not champion short-distance fliers but use thermal wind currents to soar.

 Migration Pattern and Timing

-Though some flocks stay in an area year-round, others migrate between October and February looking for food, for this is the traditional wet season.
-They may go farther south all the way to South Africa if the season is unusually wet.
+Though some flocks stay in an area year-round, others migrate between October and February, looking for food, for this is the traditional wet season.
+They may go farther south, all the way to South Africa, if the season is unusually wet.

 Behavior